Smokey4564/master-flow/README.md

 5. Added overdue quest date detection, card styling, and warning badges.
 6. Added plain-English comments to JavaScript behavior blocks and HTML labels for major sections and forms.
 7. Added this README with app usage and implementation details.
+8. Added a player attributes with preset keyword dictonary to allocate to attribute (new 6/13)
+9. Added new version of rules to firebase (ask for more details 6/13)